This week we

 The first seven verses of Chapter 20 deal specifically with

-Yisrael's relationship to YHVH.
+Yisrael's relationship with YHVH.
 The text opens up (v.
 2) with "I am" – “anochi” (and not

 “ani”, which is a simpler form of "I am"), denoting YHVH's

 inextricable link to His People, their circumstances ("who brought you out

 Now come the declarations concerning the Shabbat.
 Although the Shabbat is an expression of the People's relationship with YHVH, its observance instructions ‘overflow’ into the community, and affects inter-personal associations.
 Shabbat stems from the root “to sit” - “shevet” (sh.v.t. shin, bet/vet, tav).
 Sitting implies rest and bringing activity to a halt, ceasing, such as YHVH did when “He ceased from all His work” of creation in B’resheet (Gen. 2:2 italics added).
 Whereas all other 'calendarian' divisions (such as days, months, and years) are dictated by natural phenomena, the seven-day week is purely a spiritual ‘divide’.